AlirezaKToosi/Natflix--Backend/ReadMe.md

 You can locate the Natflix frontend in its dedicated repository, where it can be run independently on port 3000.
 The backend accepts requests originating from localhost:3000.
 Within the target directory in this repository, you'll find a dockerfile and docker images of the project.

-## Backend

-The backend for this project will be developed using Java with the SpringBoot framework and Hibernate for database interaction. connect the backend to a MySQL database using IntelliJ IDEA.

 ## Run the application
 ### A:  with use of Docker image:
 To run this application do the following steps.